Use our Leader Guide to Start a Parenting Group

 - Reviewing videos and training documents provided.

-AP leaders are urged to organize, advertise, and facilitate at least nine (9) free in-person meetings per year.
+- Planning to help you organize, advertise, and facilitate at least nine (9) free in-person meetings per year.